sjbatista/sjbatista/README.md

 - 👀 I’m interested in becoming a developer

-- 🌱 I’m currently learning Java, git, gitHub and Angular
+- 🌱 I’m currently learning Java, git, gradle and SpringBoot

 - 💞️ I am looking to acquire knowledge in the development area